-In July 1958, Tenterden Operatic & Dramatic Society was bought to life by amalgamating The Tenterden Players and The Masquers to form the original TODS – that makes this year our 61st birthday!
-As a society, we are one of many small-scale amateur dramatics organisations in the South East and are proud to be a member of Kent Drama Association (KDA) and the National Operatic & Dramatic Association (NODA).
+The current form of Tenterden Operatic & Dramatic Society (TODS was bought to life in July 1958, by amalgamating The Tenterden Players and The Masquers – that makes this year our 63rd birthday!
+As a society, we are one of many small-scale drama organisations in the South East and are proud to be members of Kent Drama Association (KDA) and the National Operatic & Dramatic Association (NODA).

-TODS are proud to produce three shows each year – a Spring musical in February, a Spring play in May, and an Autumn play in October.
+TODS, produce three shows each year – a Spring musical in February, a Spring play in May, and an Autumn play in October.
 Traditionally, the Spring musical was a good old-fashioned pantomime up until 1994, when TODS decided to branch into musical theatre.
 From our first ever musical production of My Fair Lady back in 1994 up to the present day, we pride ourselves on bringing quality and professional-standard productions to our little town of Tenterden and beyond.
-Our last three musical productions were The Pajama Game in 2017, Sister Act the Musical in 2018, Follies in 2019 and another hugely successful production, Chicago in 2020.
+Our recent musical productions were Sister Act the Musical in 2018, Follies in 2019 and our last pre-pandemic production was Chicago in 2020.
 2020 to 2021 saw an interuption in our schedule as a result of the Pandemic.
 However, we took part in the first ever KDA Radio Festival of 2021 and received a runner’s up award.
 The festival proved so successful that NODA will be continuing with an annual festival to run in parallel with the Stage Play Festival.
 We all look forward to returning to a more normal life so we can be fully operational and open with a new and exciting New Season of productions.

-We usually enter into KDA’s Full Length Play Festival with our Spring play, and are proud to boast of a plethora of awards for individual performances as well as the full-company.
-A previous spring play, Haywire by Eric Chappell, won Runner Up in Best Wardrobe Achievement.
+We usually enter into KDA’s Full Length Play Festival with our Spring play, and we are proud to boast of a plethora of awards for individual performances as well as the full-company.
+In 2019 we achieved the following for our production of Habeas Corpus:-

-Like other Theatre companies, both amateur and professional, TODS has suffered an enforced hiatus, and so has postponed all productions for the remainder of 2020.
-BUT, as Arnie Schwarzenegger says ‘We’ll be back” with a bang.
-Our return show will be Andrew Lloyd Webber’s CATS, THE MUSICAL.
-We have moved it from our Spring slot to 2 – 5 June, 2021.
+Like other Theatre companies, both amateur and professional, TODS has suffered an enforced hiatus, and so has postponed all productions.
+BUT, as Arnie Schwarzenegger says ‘We’ll be back” with a bang!